BetterBOH/open-tender-skeleton/src/components/CurrentOrderSummary/README.md

 # `<CurrentOrderSummary />`

-This component is used to show a summary of the current order, with optional order controls.
+This component is used to show a summary of the current order with order controls.

+Note: The order control buttons currently do not have functionality.
+It is not connected with any other components, as more thought needs to be put into when and how it is to be used.

 ## Available Props